gregschmit/django-settings-model/README.rst

-You can use the builtin ``Settings`` model by including this app (``settings_model``) in your ``INSTALLED_APPS`` and running migrations, or you can create your own custom settings model, inheriting from ``settings_model.models.SettingsModel``.
+You can use the builtin ``Settings`` model by including this app (``settings_model``) in your ``INSTALLED_APPS`` and running migrations, or you can create your own custom settings model, inheriting from ``settings_model.base.SettingsModel``.
 If you want to build a custom settings Model, use the ``Settings`` model as a reference implementation.

 For the included ``Settings`` model, you need to add the following to the end of your